DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for Angular - How to Integrate the DevExpress Web Report Designer into an Angular App
+# Reporting for Angular - Integrate a Web Report Designer into an Angular App

 This example incorporates the Web Report Designer into a client-side app built with Angular.
 The example consists of two parts:

 - The [ServerApp](ServerApp) folder contains the backend project.
 The project is an ASP.NET Core application that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements custom web report storage.

 - The [angular-report-designer](angular-report-designer) folder contains the client application built with [Angular](https://angular.io/).

 ## Quick Start